 this beautiful temple has been constructed.

--Inscription inside Tsug Lhakang of Tabo Chokhor
+-Inscription inside Tsug Lhakang of the Chokhor

-Source –Peter Van Ham’s post on Tabo Gompa
+Source –Peter Van Ham’s post

 Sketches of some unfinished paintings can be seen at places giving an insight into the process of painting or did the paintings lose color with time.

-Inscriptions at various places provide the date of paintings, the stories depicted.
+Inscriptions at various places provide the date of paintings, and the stories depicted.
 And names of the donors who sponsored these paintings in native Boti script.

-Kings of Guge kingdom had built this monastery under the direction of Rinchen Zangpo, the Great Translator who translated the Buddhist manuscripts from Sanskrit to Tibetan.
-Ringchen Zangpo was a student of Nalanda University.
+Kings of the Guge kingdom had built this monastery under the direction of Rinchen Zangpo, the Great Translator who translated the Buddhist manuscripts from Sanskrit to Tibetan.
+Ringchen Zangpo was a student at Nalanda University.
 He brought Kashmiri artists to work on this monastery and you can see the influence in painting styles.